-- The student will schedule all exams with our office.
-They can call, email, or leave a voicemail in order to schedule exams.
-We ask that students give us two days' notice so we can notify the professor that we need a copy of the exam.
+The student will schedule all exams with our office at least three business days in advance.
+They can call, email, leave a voicemail, or access the SDS Testing Center Scheduling Request Form.
+We ask that students notify our office at least three business days in advance so that we can notify the professor that we need a copy of the exam.

-Once a test has been scheduled by the student, the testing center supervisor will email the professor to notify him/her that we need a copy of the exam.
+Once a test has been scheduled by the student, the SDS Testing Center Supervisor will email the professor to notify him/her that we need a copy of the exam.

 Exams can be delivered: